 At Timely Contract, our primary legal services include: real estate contract review, real estate contract drafting, legal opinions for title insurance exceptions, and research, due diligence, and legal opinions for properties.

-If you have questions or concerns about a real estate transaction or easements and property line disputes in Idaho, Montana, or Washington, call today to schedule a no-charge consultation with a real estate lawyer, (208) 712-4700.
+If you have questions or concerns about a real estate transaction or easements and property line disputes, call today to schedule a no-charge consultation, (208) 712-4700.

 At Timely Contract, we have local real estate attorneys who have experience throughout Idaho, including: Boise, Post Falls, Coeur d’Alene, Lewiston, Moscow, and Sandpoint.

 We also have local real estate attorneys who have experience throughout Montana, including: Missoula, Billings, Bozeman, and Kalispell.

 And we have local real estate attorneys who have experience throughout Washington, including: Spokane, Spokane Valley, Liberty Lake, Medical Lake, and Cheney.